onnx/onnx/docs/Operators.md

   Col2Im behaves similarly to PyTorch's fold https://pytorch.org/docs/stable/generated/torch.nn.Fold.html, but it only supports *batched* multi-dimensional image tensors.
+  Another implementation in Python with N-dimension support can be found at https://github.com/f-dangel/unfoldNd/.

   NOTE: Although specifying image_shape looks redundant because it could be calculated from
         convolution formulas, it is required as input for more advanced scenarios as explained